BSc, MBBS, MRCP, PhD

 - Senior Lecturer in Medical Oncology

-Dr Crabb was appointed as a Senior Lecturer in Medical Oncology in 2009.
-Having graduated in medicine from St George’s Hospital, London in 1996 he joined the University of Southampton in 2002 as a Cancer Research UK Clinical Research Fellow and a member of Professor Graham Packham’s group.
-He was awarded his PhD in 2006 for work involving the development and characterisation of novel histone deacetylase inhibitors.
-Following a Clinical Research Fellowship at the BC Cancer Agency in Vancouver, he returned to the Cancer Sciences Division as a Clinical Lecturer and completed higher specialist training as a Medical Oncologist in 2008.
+Dr Crabb graduated in medicine from St George’s Hospital Medical School, London in 1996.
+He joined the University of Southampton in 2002 as a Cancer Research UK Clinical Research Fellow and was awarded his PhD in 2006 for work involving novel histone deacetylase inhibitors.
+Following a Clinical Research Fellowship at the BC Cancer Agency in Vancouver, he returned to the Cancer Sciences Unit in Southampton and was appointed as a Senior Lecturer and Honorary Consultant in Medical Oncology in 2009.

-Dr Crabb’s work is divided between the laboratory and the Department of Medical Oncology at University Hospital Southampton NHS Foundation Trust where he specialises in the management of genitourinary cancers and holds an Honorary Consultant post.
-His laboratory research interests are in epigenetic therapeutic agents, mechanisms of chemotherapy resistance and the development of molecularly targeted therapeutic strategies for genitourinary cancers.
-He is also active in clinical trials and involved in a number of early phase trials for genitourinary cancers.
+Dr Crabb’s work is divided between his research interests and the Department of Medical Oncology at University Hospital Southampton NHS Foundation Trust where he specialises in the management of genitourinary cancers.
+His research interests are in epigenetic therapeutic agents, mechanisms of chemotherapy resistance and the development of molecularly targeted therapeutic strategies for genitourinary cancers.
+In addition to laboratory work, he is an active clinical researcher leading and participating in a number of early phase clinical trials for genitourinary cancers.

 BSc, Biochemistry, University of London, 1993